chidiwilliams/chidiwilliams.com/content/post/quadtrees-in-the-wild.md

   // Check the child node where the location falls first, before checking
   // the adjacent nodes, and then the opposite node.

+  // true if location is at the top half const tb = location.y < (node.boundary.topLeft.y + node.boundary.bottomRight.y) / 2;
+  // true if location is at the left half const lr = location.x < (node.boundary.topLeft.x + node.boundary.bottomRight.x) / 2;

   const childNodes = [
     node.topLeftChild,
     node.topRightChild,